 Introduction Module: The first thing that you will need to complete is the introduction module.
 This includes your course agreement, syllabus quiz, and introduction post and is worth 20 points.
 Your course agreement is a contract between you and me that you have read the syllabus and you agree to the terms of the class.
 If you have not completed the course agreement by the given due date, you may be dropped from his class with an X. The syllabus quiz simply goes over things found within the syllabus.
-The introduction post requires an original post and 2 replies to classmates for full credit.
+The introduction post requires an original Post.